 Wordle November 16 hints

 Looking for today's solution?
-Check out the Wordle answer for Wednesday 7 December!
+Check out the Wordle hint and answer for Tuesday 3rd October!

 Want some hints to help you figure out the Wordle answer today?
 Here you go: